-Unsurprisingly, COVID-19 has played a part, accelerating digital adoption across the globe.
+Unsurprisingly, COVID-19 has played a part in accelerating digital adoption across the globe.
 A recent survey by McKinsey & Co highlighted that overall, digital adoption in Europe has accelerated by up to three years as a result of the pandemic.
 Further analysis also indicates that telehealth usage has since stabilised to be 38 times higher than the pre-COVID-19 baseline.

 One of the ways digital tools can help is through the use of symptom checkers.
 These tools have the potential to help reduce the growing workload of clinicians by managing finite resources more effectively.
 A study in 2019 predicted that by 2028/29, there will be a shortfall of 11,500 general practitioners (GPs) in the UK – posing a serious threat to the sustainability of primary care services.